Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

 3. Select the stream path.

     `input-selector` and `output-selector` are the elements to select the data flow with multiple stream paths.
-    After getting `SwitchNode` in the pipeline, you can set the input or the output pad for which one gets the data flow:
+    After getting `SwitchNode` in the Pipeline, you can set the input or the output pad for which one gets the data flow:

     ```csharp
     /* Get the switch node with the name 'ins'. */